 Entry and exit

-Norway is a party to the Schengen Convention, along with 25 other European countries, which allows Australians to enter Norway without a visa in some circumstances.
+Norway is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Norway without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for further information.

 Safety and security